 Charge for Payments

-Charge for Payments are legal documents that are served in Scotland by Sheriff Officers and Messenger at Arms.
+A Charge for Payment is a legal documents that is served in Scotland by Sheriff Officers and Messenger at Arms.
 They are served to formally demand payment of money and give only 14 days to make payment.
 If the Charge is not complied with there are consequences.

 When can a Charge for Payment be Served?

 If a creditor raises a court action for payment of money and is successful in getting a court order (also known as a decree), then they can serve a Charge for Payment to demand full payment of the money.
 First, however, they must extract the decree from the court, which they cannot do until 14 days have passed.
-This is to allow the debtor to appeal the decision if they choose.
-If there is no appeal the extract decree can then be take to a Sheriff Officer or Messenger at Arms to serve on the debtor.
+This is to allow the consumer to appeal the decision if they choose.
+If there is no appeal the extract decree can then be take to a Sheriff Officer or Messenger at Arms to be served on the consumer.

-The debtor then has 14 days to pay the debt in full.
-If the debtor fails to make the payment, the creditor can then instruct the Sheriff Officers or Messenger at Arms to take further action.
+They then have 14 days to pay the debt in full.
+If they fail to make the payment, the creditor can then instruct the Sheriff Officers or Messenger at Arms to take further action.
 This includes executing:

 • an earning arrestment;